semrush/intergalactic/website/docs/components/tab-panel/tab-panel.md

 @## Interaction

-> 💡 We recommended to make tabs with links, so the user can open different tabs of the report in different tabs with the right mouse button if necessary.
+> 💡 We recommended to add links to tabs, so the user can open different tabs of the report in different tabs with the right mouse button if necessary.

 | State           | Appearance                                           | Styles                                                                                                                                                                                                                |
 | --------------- | ---------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |